 McSorley’s Old Ale House

 - McSorley’s Old Ale House, one of the oldest taverns in New York City, has been open since 1854.
-With original decor, sawdust floors, and old wooden tables, little has been updated.
+With original décor, sawdust floors, and old wooden tables, little has been updated.
 Things are simple inside the narrow tavern.
 Customers have the choice of dark or light ale and a small chalkboard menu.
-If visiting with a friend order the “2 and 2” to sound like a local, 2 dark and 2 light mugs of beer.
+If visiting with a friend order the “2 and 2” just like a local, 2 dark and 2 light mugs of beer.
 Every day’s special: 2 mugs of beer for $6.

 - The Cheese Plate: a sleeve of saltines and a plate of sliced onions and white cheddar cheese.

 Traveling Gingerbread Note: Less than 3 blocks from McSorley’s Old Ale House is Please Don’t Tell Speakeasy.
-The entrance is through the phone booth located in Grif’s Hot Dogs.
+The entrance is through the phone booth located in Crif’s Hot Dogs.
 Dial 1 from the phone to receive the wait time or entrance through the wall.

 Odd Fellows Ice Cream Co.

 - Make your own ice cream sandwich from a selection of freshly baked cookies and 12 rotating flavors of ice cream at Odd Fellows Ice Cream Co.
-We recommend the salted chocolate chip cookie with Strawberry Rhubarb Crumble ice cream sandwich, but there are plenty of unique flavor to try such as Thai Iced Tea, Ginger Peach, and Coconut Coffee.
+We recommend the salted chocolate chip cookie with Strawberry Rhubarb Crumble ice cream sandwich, but there are plenty of unique flavors to try such as Thai Iced Tea, Ginger Peach, and Coconut Coffee.

 - The Fraunces Tavern, built in 1719, was converted into one of the most popular taverns in 1762 by Samuel Fraunces.
 It is where Gorge Washington delivered his farewell address to the Continental Army officers and is one of the oldest standing structures in New York City.
-To learn more about the tavern and restaurant visit the Fraunces Museum open since 1907.
+To learn more about the tavern and restaurant, visit the Fraunces Museum open since 1907.

 - The tavern has an extensive drink menu including rare ABC vintage beers.
 There is live jazz music every Saturday 1:00pm – 4:00pm and Sunday 3:00pm – 7:00pm.
 Live Rock and Roll begins every Saturday at 6:00pm.

-- Behind The Cauldron is a large Biergarten that can be accessed from the street or through one of the many restaurants: The Dubliner, Mad Dog & Beans Mexican Cantina, Stone Street Tavern, Ulysses, or Route 66 Smokehouse.
+- Behind The Cauldron is a large biergarten that can be accessed from the street or through one of the many restaurants: The Dubliner, Mad Dog & Beans Mexican Cantina, Stone Street Tavern, Ulysses, or Route 66 Smokehouse.

 - Hook and Ladder 8, the Ghostbusters Headquarters, is an operating fire station so entering is prohibited, but photos can be taken outside.